 Increasing importance is being accorded to monitoring and controlling production processes.
 Globalization and the associated competitiveness are forcing companies to become more effective and efficient.
 For this reason, controlled processes, appropriately adapted or reduced inspection processes and inspection costs guarantee that cost targets will be achieved.
 This course offers insights into the statistical basics on the topic of SPC and clarifies the application and the benefits using plenty of practical and industry-related examples.
 An understanding of how to use control charts and how to interpret them is considered and taught in a pertinent manner.
 Thanks to this method, weak spots are visible in the process and these insights are integrated into optimization.

-The two-day seminar
+The two-day training

-First of all, the two-day seminar looks at the basics of control charts and explains when processes are in control / out of control and capable / notcapable.
+First of all, the two-day training looks at the basics of control charts and explains when processes are in control / out of control and capable / notcapable.
 Participants use suitable software (Minitab®) to produce control charts for normally distributed process data based on practical examples and work with the trainer to evaluate the results.
 As a result, the following questions can be answered:

 - When do you need to intervene in the process to prevent rejects?